 User Manager is RADIUS server implementation in RouterOS which provides centralized user authentication and authorization to a certain service.
-Having a central user database allows better track of system users and customers.
-As a separate package, User Manager is available on all architectures including SMIPS, however care must be taken due to limited free space available.
-It supports many different authentication methods including PAP, CHAP, MS-CHAP, MS-CHAPv2, EAP-TLS, EAP-TTLS and EAP-PEAP.
-In RouterOS, DHCP, Dot1x, Hotspot, IPsec, PPP, Wireless are features that benefit from User Manager the most.
-Each user can see their account statistics and manage available profiles using WEB interface.
-Additionally, users are able buy their own data plans (profiles) using the most popular payment gateway - PayPal making it a great system for service providers.
-Customized reports can be generated to ease processing by billing department.
-User Manager works according to RADIUS standard defined in RFC2865 and RFC3579.
+Having a central user database allows better tracking of system users and customers.
+As a separate package, User Manager is available on all architectures except SMIPS, however, care must be taken due to limited free space available.
+It supports many different authentication methods including PAP, CHAP, MS-CHAP, MS-CHAPv2, EAP-TLS, EAP-TTLS, and EAP-PEAP.
+In RouterOS, DHCP, Dot1x, Hotspot, IPsec, PPP, and Wireless are features that benefit from User Manager the most.
+Each user can see their account statistics and manage available profiles using the WEB interface.
+Additionally, users are able to buy their own data plans (profiles) using the most popular payment gateway - PayPal making it a great system for service providers.
+Customized reports can be generated to ease processing by the billing department.
+User Manager works according to RADIUS standards defined in RFC2865 and RFC3579.

-RADIUS attributes are defined authorization, information and configuration parameters that are passed between the RADIUS server and client.
-User Manager allows sending customized attributes defined in "attributes" menu.
+RADIUS attributes are defined authorization, information, and configuration parameters that are passed between the RADIUS server and the client.
+User Manager allows sending customized attributes defined in the "attributes" menu.
 RouterOS has a set of predefined attributes already present, but it is also possible to add additional attributes if necessary.
 Predefined attributes:

 |Attribute||Vendor ID||Type ID||Value type||Packet type||Description|

 |0 (standard)||28||integer||Access-Accept, Access-Challenge||RFC2865 section 5.28|

 |0 (standard)||123||ipv6 prefix||Access-Accept||RFC4818|